Jamalijama/HAIRANGE/README.md

 12. Once the run is over, the output directory (the default is `/Res/prediction_result_csv`) shall contain the results of the run.

-NOTE: THE ORIGINAL DATA FILEs IN "/DataCleaning/Res/res1", SOME IMPORTANCE FILEs FOR TRAINING THE MODELS AND SOME RESULT FILEs IN "/Res" HAVE BEEN COMPRESSED INTO SOME FILE "HAIRANGE-XXX.zip".
+NOTE: THE ORIGINAL DATA FILEs IN "/DataCleaning/Res/res1", SOME IMPORTANT FILEs FOR TRAINING THE MODELS AND SOME RESULT FILEs IN "/Res" HAVE BEEN COMPRESSED INTO SOME FILE "HAIRANGE-XXX.zip".
 AND THE ZIP FILE HAS BEEN UPLOADED ON THE WEBSITE OF "10.5281/zenodo.12747426".
 PLEASE DOWNLOAD THE ZIP FILE AND DECOMPRESS IT UNDER THE HOME DIRECTORY OF 'HAIRANGE'.